 “Everyone is inherently creative,” Reisman said.
 “Our program teaches techniques for improving creativity – generating original ideas – but it also takes it that next step and teaches students innovation – how to implement those ideas.”

-Of course, universities aren’t the only places helping individuals learn creativity.
+Of course, universities aren’t the only places helping individuals expand their creative ability.
 If you look at some of the most successful startups and businesses, they’re embracing creativity too.
 For example, at 3M and Google, employees are encouraged to take free time to work on their own projects.
 LinkedIn has a foosball table where employees can play and relax (studies have found that people in a relaxed mood are more likely to arrive at creative solutions; one study by Australian researchers even found that lying on your back can help you solve puzzles).
 And the global design firm IDEO swears by the finger blaster, a toy that looks like a tiny rocket and launches across the room with one pull of a rubber band.

 But does playing really enhance creativity?

 In his very entertaining TED Talk, IDEO CEO Tim Brown shares his insights on the importance of play for creative development in children and adults.
 Playing not only gets the creative juices flowing, it also helps us form close relationships and trust each other.
 And trust allows individuals to feel comfortable sharing their ideas; to stop “self-editing,” which is an adult trait.
-Trust allows us to have that big idea and go for it.
+Trust allows us to have that great idea and go for it.

 “We think playfulness helps us get to better creative solutions, helps us do our jobs better, and helps us feel better when we do them,” said Brown.